Connecting to Cloud Storage Buckets

 service-project-id@cloud-tpu.iam.gserviceaccount.com

-2. Follow the instructions found in either the Cloud TPU quickstart guide or the Creating and deleting TPUs document to configure your Google Cloud project and create your Cloud TPU VM and TPU resources.
+2. Follow the instructions found in either the Cloud TPU quickstart guides or Manage TPUs to configure your Google Cloud project and create your Cloud TPU VM and TPU resources.

 Console